puppetlabs/puppet-specifications/moving_modules.md

     Puppet::Type
     Puppet::Util

-The following classes are specific to a few different types and providers, which makes removing them difficult:
+The following classes are specific to a few different types and providers, which makes extracting them difficult:

     Puppet::Provider::NameService::DirectoryService  Used by mac user and group providers Puppet::Type::File::SelContext                   Used by :file, :k5login and :sel*